ncatlab/nlab-content/pages/0/0/8/0/800/content.md

 * a pair of functors with the _structure_ of being a _non-adjoint_ equivalence (that is, merely a pair of natural isomorphisms $F G \cong 1$ and $1\cong G F$).

 is fraught with peril.
 For instance, the 2-category that is a free-living adjoint equivalence is equivalent to the terminal 2-category, whereas the free-living non-adjoint equivalence is not.
 Including adjoint equivalences is also the only way to make a higher-categorical structure completely _algebraic_.

++--{+ .query}
+[[Zoran Skoda]]: I do not understand the clause
+"the 2-category that is a free-living adjoint equivalence is equivalent to the terminal 2-category" at all.
+I have no idea what is a free-living adjoint equivalence, and how a 2-category can be an example of such an equivalence.
+Or you want to make some sort of 2-cat out of adjoint equivalences ?
+Please English...
+=--